Corey Fuller (wide receiver): Post-playing career

 Following his NFL career, he served as a graduate assistant coach with the Central Michigan Chippewas in 2018.

 Fuller returned to his alma mater in July 2020 after Virginia Tech announced he was hired as an assistant director of player personnel.

 In June 2021, the Carolina Panthers announced that Fuller was hired as a scouting assistant.
-In June 2022, the Panthers promoted him to their West Coast area scout.
+On July 29, 2022, the Panthers promoted him to their West Coast area scout.

 Personal life

 Fuller's brothers all also played college football at Virginia Tech.
 His older brother, Vincent, is a retired NFL safety who spent the majority of his career with the Tennessee Titans.
-His younger brother, Kyle, is a cornerback, who was selected by the Chicago Bears in the first round of the 2014 NFL Draft.
-His youngest brother, Kendall, is also a cornerback who was selected by the Washington Redskins in the third round of the 2016 NFL Draft.
+His younger brother, Kyle, is a cornerback, who was selected by the Chicago Bears in the first round of the 2014 NFL draft.
+His youngest brother, Kendall, is also a cornerback who was selected by the Washington Redskins in the third round of the 2016 NFL draft.